pydelhi/talks/guidelines/reviewing.md

 ### 4. Encourage slide submission

 We strongly recommend that speakers submit slides before their talk.
 Drafts are perfectly fine, and final, polished slides should never be required.
 The two main reasons for this are our commitment to accessibility and our archival practices.
 When requesting slides, it helps if we point speakers to our [accessibility guidelines](accessibility.md), which cover our preferences for slide backgrounds, fonts, contrast, and more.

+To be explicit about how this works in practice: a proposal can be submitted, reviewed, and discussed without any slides at all.
+However, we treat at least a draft, an outline, or a rough deck as a prerequisite before formally confirming acceptance and locking in a meetup date.
+This gives speakers room to develop their material through the review conversation, while still ensuring we have something to check against our accessibility guidelines and to archive once the talk has been delivered.

 Exceptions exist: very occasional lightning talks where slides may not apply, or short demos, or talks where there are no supposed slides, or situations where scheduling pressure makes it more practical to accept a speaker for a future meetup date rather than waiting on their materials.
 Both should remain rare, as exceptions to a norm.